 The Iliad papyri are an obvious case study to begin with when studying the evolutions of Greek bookhands: the content of Homer's Iliad is well established, the corpus is numerous (around 1,500 extant fragments with Iliad texts on them) and spanned over the entire papyrological millennium, i.e. from the 3rd century BC to the 7th century AD.
 This corpus is therefore representative of the chronological evolution of Greek scripts, but also of their various utilizations, from school exercises to expensive calligraphic books.
-The first goal of this case study will be to find as many joins as possible among the 1,500 already known pieces and to provide an efficient online tool for future editions.
-The second result will be a chronological classification of these fragments, starting with those that can be confidently dated, with objective criteria on the evolution of the Greek script through the papyrological millennium.
+The main goal of this case study is to find as many joins as possible among the 1,500 already known pieces and to cluster them by stylistic similarities.

 Since March 2021, READ platform is used and further developped to annotate images of Iliad papyri at a character level in order to provide efficient tools for palaeographical analyses and generate datasets of small images containing individual Greek letters (called 'cliplets') for computational approaches based on Machine Learning.
 For an overview of the papyri already annotated, see this presentation (using Chrome as prefered browser over Firefox) and the PalEx viewer.